 3. 3.
 Post-training (SFT/RL)

 4. 4.
-Abstract into code (tools/Sub-agent)
+Abstract into code (tools/Sub-agents)

 12. Summary and review

-1. Core competencies mastered
+1. Core capabilities mastered

 2. Practical project portfolio